4dn-dcic/4dn-cloud-infra/docs/migration.rst

 Pipe this command into a file to get a record of the transfer.
 Note additionally that files that are stored in Glacier will NOT be transferred and will be ignored.

+Once done transferring s3 files, remove the permission you just added from the buckets so the IAM user can no longer access them.

 Be wary of this when deleting the files from the source account.
 Foursight and Tibanna run data is kept in the old account only for historical purposes and should be deleted after some time.
 New metadata for future runs will be created